itamarhaber/rldocs/howto_redis.md

 	    <bean id="jedisPoolConfig" class="redis.clients.jedis.JedisPoolConfig" >
 	</bean>

-JedisPool is thread-safe and can be stored in a static variable and shared among threads.
-The following code gets a Jedis instance from the JedisPool:
+`JedisPool` is thread-safe and can be stored in a static variable and shared among threads.
+The following code gets a Jedis instance from the `JedisPool`:

 	Jedis redis = null;
 	    try